nxsbi/automata/README.md

 # automata
-Helpful Scipts for public consumption
+This is a collection of Helpful Scipts for public consumption!